Quality content, keywords, tags, link descriptions, etc. Search engines have many criteria for SEO a site, and some of them are constantly evolving.

 Today, descriptions have no real impact on SEO.
 However, they have a strong influence on the click rate.

-They allow to meet a need and not to be indexed by search engine robots.
+They allow meeting a need and, not being indexed by search engine robots.
 You can therefore take the opportunity to tell Internet users why they should click on your page.

 Insert one of your target keywords in your description and make sure it is designed to capture the attention of Internet users so that they can establish the relevance of your content to their search.